-Though the Florida statute of limitations remains intact, the state’s cap on hospital malpractice awards for noneconomic damages (such as pain and suffering) was ruled unconstitutional in 2017 by Florida’s Supreme Court.
+Though the state’s statute of limitations remains intact, Florida’s cap on hospital malpractice awards for noneconomic damages (such as pain and suffering) was ruled unconstitutional in 2017 by Florida’s Supreme Court.
 The court stated that such a cap arbitrarily reduced damage awards “for plaintiffs who suffer the most drastic injuries.”

 Prerequisites for Hospital Negligence Lawsuits in Florida

 Florida law requires that you serve a notice of intent to sue the healthcare provider in question.
 This notice must be an affidavit from a medical professional indicating that you have a valid hospital malpractice claim of medical malpractice.
 Once you have filed this notice of intent to sue, a 90-day settlement period begins during which settlement is considered by the healthcare provider.

 If the hospital does not want to settle, you have 60 days or the remainder of the statute of limitations (whichever is longer) to sue.
 It is possible to extend this period another 90 days if you need more time to find a medical expert, but you cannot extend the statute of limitations if it has already expired.